Housing and Homelessness

 Supporting San Diego’s Housing Market

-As a federal legislator, Congressman Peters has worked to support the development of new housing units.
-San Diego’s population is growing at a far greater rate than our supply of housing but there are ways that the federal government can help close this gap.
+San Diego’s population is growing at a far greater rate than our supply of housing but there are ways that the federal government can help close this gap and support the development of new housing units.
 I’m working to incentivize more housing development as well as efforts to improve access to homeownership.

 - Wrote an op-ed in the San Diego Union-Tribune about the unintended consequences that the California Environmental Quality Act has on the housing market, urging CEQA reform.